VKFisher/enigma-haskell/README.md

    2.1 - Rotor I (right, fast) is stepped unconditionally

    2.2 - Rotor II (middle) is stepped only if Rotor I or itself is currently in a turnover position.
-This is called a 'double step'.

-   -The double step is a solution to a mechanical limitation specific to the M3 model.
+      - Stepping both Rotor II and Rotor III whenever Rotor II is in a turnover position is called a 'double step'.
+It is a solution to a mechanical limitation specific to the M3 model.
 If Rotor II remained in turnover position until the next time Rotor I reached a turnover position, Rotor III would also be stepped on every iteration until that point (which would reduce the total number of unique states).
 More information [here](http://www.intelligenia.org/downloads/rotors1.pdf).

    2.3 - Rotor III (left, slow) is stepped only if Rotor II is currently in a turnover position